supercow/photon_clock/README.md

 supports Eagle .brd files, or generate your own Gerbers.

 I recommend [OSH Park](https://www.oshpark.com/) for ease of use, cost, quality, and their cool purple soldermask.
+You can order this board directly with [this](https://www.oshpark.com/orders/cart) link.

 ## Building the software